Walker's Auctions

-Known as Walker's Auctions, Walker's Fine Art & Estate Auctioneers Inc. is a Canadian auction house specializing in Inuit, Canadian, and European art.
-Founded in Ottawa in 1937, Walker's Auctions is active in the global art market as the one of the leading resellers of Inuit Art.
-Headquartered in Ottawa, auctions are also held in Toronto and previewed in Montreal.
+Known as Walker's Auctions, Walker's Fine Art & Estate Auctioneers Inc. was a Canadian auction house specializing in Inuit, Canadian, and European art.
+Founded in Ottawa in 1937, Walker's Auctions was active in the global art market as one of the leading resellers of Inuit Art.
+Their auctions were held in Ottawa, Toronto and previewed in Montreal.

 History

 Founder William Scott "Bill" Walker (1910-1987) was born and educated in Edinburgh, Scotland.
 In 1929, Walker left Scotland to apprentice with his uncle's firm, Fyfe's Antiques in Vancouver.
 At Fyfe's, Walker coordinated the sale of monthly shipments of period furniture and fine art arriving in Montreal from Great Britain.
 In 1937, while still employed by Fyfe's, Walker settled in Ottawa where he founded W.S.
 Walker Auctioneer.